Accident Lawyer

 Failure to stop bike accidents often occurs when drivers disregard traffic rules, putting injured cyclists at risk.
 Common scenarios include:

-• Drivers failing to stop at uncontrolled intersections – Without traffic lights or stop signs, drivers may misjudge oncoming traffic and hit a cyclist.
+- Drivers failing to stop at uncontrolled intersections – Without traffic lights or stop signs, drivers may misjudge oncoming traffic and hit a cyclist.

-• Drivers failing to stop at crosswalks – Cyclists crossing at designated areas are at risk when drivers do not obey right-of-way laws.
+- Drivers failing to stop at crosswalks – Cyclists crossing at designated areas are at risk when drivers do not obey right-of-way laws.

 Chicago-Specific Accident Data

 Failure to stop bike accidents is a significant cause of injuries in Chicago.
 According to the Chicago Department of Transportation (CDOT) Crash Analysis Report, 38% of fatal bicycle crashes occur at intersections, where drivers often fail to obey traffic signals, stop signs, or right-of-way laws.
+A cyclist hit by a car at an intersection faces some of the highest risks of serious injury due to the speed and angle of impact.

 The report also found that failure to yield was a leading factor in collisions involving injured cyclists, particularly when drivers turned left into oncoming traffic or rolled through red lights.
 These statistics highlight the dangers cyclists face due to traffic violations.